What to Expect During Winter Weather

 - Marion County Emergency Management has additional information for all kinds of storm events and other urgent situations on the Emergency Management website.
 In the gray box at the bottom of the Emergency Management Page you will find tabs for River Levels and Weather Information.

-- If you'd like to report a pothole, please use this link Report a Pothole.
+- If you'd like to report a pothole, please use this link Report a Road Concern.

 - For non-urgent inquiries and business, please call Marion County Public Works at 503-588-5036.